collocations.org

 Critics point out that poverty still exists.

-~ of
+critic of

 an outspoken critic of government policy

-2. gives opinions about plays/books/films, etc.
+2. person who gives opinions about books, films/movies, etc.

-good, great, incisive | distinguished, influential | art, drama, film, literary, music, restaurant, social, television, theatre
+art, cultural, drama, film, literary, media, movie, music, restaurant, social, television, theatre/theater, etc.

-CRITIC + VERB
+critic + VERB

-hail sth, praise sth
+hail sth, praise sth, rave

-attack sth, pan sth, slate sth
+attack sth, pan sth, slate sth (BrE)

 The play was panned by critics.

-describe sth
+call, describe sth

-Critics described the paintings as worthless rubbish.
+Critics described the paintings as worthless.

 Report an error or submit a comment/suggestion on critic